alexandrephl/alexandrephl.github.io/_projects/DroneSafetyLayer/safety-layer-px4.md

 This video shows the full PX4 Obstacle Avoidance Safety Layer demo in HITL simulation.
 It shows the simulation environment, the hardware architecture, the CAN and MAVLink communication chain, and the validated Offboard avoidance maneuver around an obstacle.

-{% include youtube-video.html id="t1NQLGvgY1E" autoplay = "true" %}
+{% include youtube-video.html id="t1NQLGvgY1E" autoplay = "false" %}